radish-es/opensourcelaw/content/courses/Property/materials/week6.md

 ---
-title: Possession III - Role of Title
+title: Week 6 - Possession III
 linktitle: Possession III
 published: true
 type: book
 weight: 6
 objectives:
+  - objective: >-
-  - objective: 'Understand the difference between "possession" and "title" '
+      Deepen your understanding of the differences between "possession" and "title"
-    explanation: as well as the historical role of "seisen.
+    explanation: and link these to the historical role of "seisen".
   - objective: Briefly describe the history of African Nova Scotian land settlement
     explanation: >-
       especially the significance of possessory interests and the context around the denial of formal titles.
   - objective: Explain the "relative" nature of common law possession
-  - objective: Identify and interpret the common law rule of possession in land
-    explanation: and link this to the relative nature of possession and title.
+    explanation: and its significant to legal entitlements in land.
   - objective: Discuss the basis for claims to adverse possession
     explanation: and link this to the relationship between possession and title.
 components:
-  - title: Land Title and Possession in African Nova Scotian Communities
+  - title: Case Study - Land Title Clarification
-    filename: content/courses/Property/modules/ANS_title_possession.md
+    filename: content/courses/Property/exercises/ANS_title_clarification.md
-    _template: module
+    _template: exercise
-  - title: Land Titles Clarification Act
+  - title: Downey v Nova Scotia
-    filename: content/courses/Property/cases/ltca.md
+    filename: content/courses/Property/cases/downey.md
     _template: case
   - title: Beals v Nova Scotia
     filename: content/courses/Property/cases/beals.md
     _template: case
-  - title: Rights of Possessors
+  - title: The Relative Nature of Possession
     filename: content/courses/Property/modules/possessors_rights.md
     _template: module
   - title: Asher v Whitlock